Kings: With the exception of the

 heads in relation to the knaves suggests that the kings must be seated.

 A very narrow strip remaining of the right edge of one of the cards is

-consistent with thrones very similar to those in the other decks.
+consistent with thrones very similar to those in the other packs.

-crude deck, the kings of swords and cups are inferior
+crude pack, the kings of swords and cups are inferior

 mirror-image copies of the Fournier cards.
 The remaining two are in a